 4. Choosing the items to take with you

-If you do not wish to take certain personal items with you to your new home than you may want hold a garage sale and/or donate these specific items to a charity.
+If you do not wish to take certain personal items with you to your new residence than you may want to donate these specific items to a charity.

 5. Hire a professional moving service